-4.1 Recording details of a search - mandatory requirements
+3.1 Recording details of a search - mandatory requirements

 Details of all scan, screening and search activities conducted and the outcome must be recorded in a register determined for that specific purpose only.
-The occurrence of the search is to be recorded in the relevant log book (i.e. accommodation unit log book or reception store log book).
-Refer COPD Daily Operations: Gatebooks, Log Books and Registers.
+The occurrence of the search is to be recorded in the relevant log book (e.g. accommodation unit log book or reception store log book).

+Refer COPD Daily Operations: Gate Books Log Books and Registers.